radon1284/confessions/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jackkinsella/confessions/badge.svg?branch=master)](https://coveralls.io/github/jackkinsella/confessions?branch=master)
 [![Code Climate](https://codeclimate.com/github/jackkinsella/confessions/badges/gpa.svg)](https://codeclimate.com/github/jackkinsella/confessions)

-This a repository for the distribution platform of the (coming) book - "Confessions of an Unintentional" by [Jack Kinsella](http://www.jackkinsella.ie/)
+This a repository for the distribution platform of the (coming) book - "Confessions of an Unintentional" by [Jack Kinsella](http://www.jackkinsella.ie/).
+You can check the current live version of the application here - http://confessions-of.herokuapp.com/

+**Warning!
+This is a work in progress.**

+### Running it locally

+Please take a look at the ```docs/development_setup.md``` file.

+### Why open source?

+Our primary business value comes from the book and the application is just a distribution platform for it, so we are not afraid of "someone stealing our ideas".
+Moreover, we hope that we will get some social media recognition for developing the application in public (so please share it with your friends!)